The Cult of FIFA: Inside the world of professional gaming

 It’s raced from gamers in an old gymnasium competing for the grand prize of a headset to a multi-day tournament with spectators, referees and the winner claiming $200,000.

-The FIFA Interactive World Cup is a symbol of the eSports explosion – and with the 2017 Grand Final taking place in London, FourFourTwo Films was on hand to capture action.
+The FIFA Interactive World Cup is a symbol of the eSports explosion – and when the 2017 Grand Final took place in London, FourFourTwo Films went to capture action.

 With life-changing money up for grabs (top eSports players can earn over a million dollars a year), it’s understandable why each individual is so invested in a 20-minute game of FIFA.
 It also explains why gamers have coaches to scout opponents, and how tournament refs are on hand to maintain order (time wasting is a thing, you know).